 Free schools are new independent state-funded schools.
 They provide a way for groups of parents, teachers, charities, existing schools or other organisations to respond to a need for a new school in their community – whether for extra places, to raise standards or offer choice.

 Setting up a new school is a challenging and rigorous process.
 Applicant groups have to demonstrate to the Department for Education that they have excellent educational expertise and a strong team that is capable of responsibly governing a school.
 They also have to prove that there is demand for the school in their community and show that they have developed a detailed education plan that will meet the needs of their students.
-More information on the application process and how you can go about setting up a free school can be found on our Set up a free school page.
+More information on the application process and how you can go about setting up a free school can be found on our Applying to open page.

 Once established, free schools are legally academies so are funded by central government and have a range of freedoms: